LonganWANG-cs/LonganWang-cs.github.io/_pages/about.md

 ## 👋 **About Me**
 My name is Longan Wang (王龙安).
-I am a final year undergraduate student at Colledge of Computer Science (CCS), Sichuan University (SCU).
+I am a final year undergraduate at Colledge of Computer Science (CCS), Sichuan University (SCU).
 Currently I am working as an undergraduate researcher at School of Computing (SOC), National University of Singapore (NUS).

 I’m very fortunate to be advised by [Prof. Peng Hu](https://penghu-cs.github.io/) from the **Machine Intelligence Lab (MIL)**, [Sichuan University](https://www.scu.edu.cn/), and [Prof. Wei Tsang Ooi](https://www.comp.nus.edu.sg/~ooiwt/) from the **Image & Pervasive Access Lab (IPAL)**.

 My primary interests lie in Multimedia.